jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

    and trot, including driver’s ability to present the team in a collected manner.
 Horse’s conformation and way of going will be considered.
 7. Classes 3-11 and 33-45 are for show animals.
-8. Haflingers & Pony Drafts may enter the youth classes as well as their own titled classes and classes 31 and 32.
+8. Haflingers & Pony Drafts may enter the youth classes as well as their own titled classes.

 ## Schedule